newamericafoundation/digi_survey_assure/docs/004-structure.md

 **User Interface**

   * Users can access a platform for a survey topic to see all the survey responses visualized in charts and composite summaries.
-The user can audit and validate the data presented by drilling down to a layer with the blockchain hash information.
+The user can audit and validate the data presented by drilling down to a layer with the Blockchain hash information.

 **Business Logic**